The Tottenham boss says he could have done better during his time with the Blues and admits that results at Stamford Bridge needed to improve

 The former Porto boss was sacked by the Blues last March with his side fifth in the Premier League and on the brink of Champions League elimination.

-However, the 35-year-old says he has learnt from his mistakes at Stamford Bridge and believes the nine months he spent at the club has helped him at Spurs.
+However, the 35-year-old says he has learned from his mistakes at Stamford Bridge and believes the nine months he spent at the club has helped him at Spurs.

 "What we have been doing at Tottenham with my staff is a reaction to the mistakes we made at Chelsea.

-"The difference is I was at Liverpool for six years,” he told reporters.
+"The difference is I was at Liverpool for six years,” Benitez told reporters.
 "At the beginning, I couldn’t understand their accents sometimes.
 But little by little, you have more time.

 "Now you play one game every three days.
 So it’s a question of time, but because my contract is until the end of the season, my job is trying to do well.
 A lot of people appreciate what we are trying to do."